wanderchicken/anon-integration-guide/guides/module-readme-guidelines.md

 ## Overview

-Each module's README.md should provide a clear overview of the protocol's functionality and include practical examples of tasks that users can perform.
+Each module's README.md should provide a clear overview of the protocol's functionality and include practical examples of tasks that users can perform.Think of 10-20 prompts that users might use your protocol with.
+Also list pain points that Anon can solve.

 ## Structure